Hazardous and Clinical Waste

 Please note that any needles, or syringes, etc. found on educational premises (eg schools, nurseries, etc.) during working hours should be reported immediately to the premises directly, where staff on site are trained to deal with such items.

 Special collections of syringes can be arranged as part of the clinical waste collection service (see below).

 Clinical waste is any waste which poses a threat of infection to humans.
 The term also includes drugs or other pharmaceutical products.

 Clinical waste is mainly produced by hospitals, health clinics, doctors' surgeries and veterinary practices, but also arises from private households.

 Clinical Waste Collection Service

-A request for clinical waste collections have to be made on your behalf by your Doctor or District Nurse.
-The request must be in writing (an email is acceptable) and should be sent to firstname.lastname@example.org
+A request for clinical waste collections must be made on your behalf by your doctor, district nurse or hospital.

 Businesses will need to arrange a clinical waste collection through private contractors, who can be easily found in online directories.

 The Hazardous Waste Regulations, which came into force in 2005, have implications for businesses across the country.
 Businesses need to be able to describe exactly what their waste contains, and this 'characterisation' determines what can be done to minimise it, ease its recovery or ensure its safe disposal.
 By reducing the amount of hazardous waste produced in the first place, businesses may be able to save money whilst protecting the environment.
 Failure to comply with the legislation could lead to prosecution.